aergoio/guide/source/specs/consensus.rst

 Consensus Algorithm
 ===================

-The objective of all the blockchain protocols is to replicate a blockchain and its associated state across the participating nodes.
+The objective of all blockchain protocols is to replicate a blockchain and its associated state across participating nodes.
 To achieve such an agreement, each blockchain protocol deploys a consensus algorithm.

-The public Aergo network uses **Delegated Proof of Stake (DPoS)** for blockchain replication.
+The public Aergo network uses **Delegated Proof of Stake (DPoS)** for blockchain consensus.

 BP Election
     In DPoS, blocks are generated only by a limited number of nodes called